 We see an attractive backdrop for emerging market (EM) equity performance in a post Covid-19 world.
-This is based on four pillars: (1) a powerful alignment in China stemming from significant monetary easing and fiscal stimulus, along with rebounding numbers from the US-China trade war and the current Covid-19 period, (2) a global ultra-low interest rate environment, (3) a lack of inflation across EM, (4) consensus shows a strong probability of dovish monetary policy to continue through the first half of 2021 for the foreseeable future, and (5) significant valuation discounts vs. developed markets (DM).
+This is based on five pillars: (1) a strong case for a weaker dollar (2) a global ultra-low interest rate environment, (3) a lack of inflation across EM, (4) consensus shows a strong probability of dovish monetary policy to continue through the first half of 2021 for the foreseeable future, and (5) significant valuation discounts vs. developed markets (DM).
 We believe that prices have dislocated from fundamentals and that EM equities are positioned for a rally in the second half of the year.

 Investment Considerations — There can be no guarantee that any strategy (risk management or otherwise) will be successful.
 All investing involves risk, including the potential of loss of principal.